Teaching Commons > Teaching Guides > Technology > Desire2Learn > Tools > Discussions > Creating Discussions

 D2L uses specific terms to refer to different parts of the Discussions area:

-• Forums are used to house discussion topics that are similar.
+• Forums are required components of discussions.
+They are used to house discussion topics that are similar.
 For example, there might be several discussions in the first week of the course, so a forum titled "Week One Discussions" could contain those.

-• Topics are where the discussion actually takes place.
+• Topics are also required.
+They are where the discussion actually takes place.
 This is where students can post threads in response to a discussion prompt.

 • Threads are the initial comments added to a discussion topic.